-According to home staging expert Debra Gould, real estate investors who are preparing to list a home on the market shouldn’t skimp on furnishings and accessories in an attempt to save money.
+According to home staging expert Debra Gould, investors who are preparing to sell shouldn’t skimp on furnishings and accessories in an attempt to save money.
 “When you’ve gone through expensive renovations, suffered with delays or extended beyond your budget, it’s difficult to stay motivated to the bitter end,” says Gould.
 “It can be tempting to say, ‘It’s good enough.
 The paint’s dry.
 Let’s put it on the market as is!’
 This is shortsighted and can cost you a bundle!
 It’s relatively inexpensive to rent anything you need, and these finishing touches help ensure that you make the profit you deserve for all those costly renovations and repairs.”

 Imagine it’s the Academy Awards.
 A big star is planning to wear a fabulous designer gown, so she decides she doesn’t really need to get her hair done.
 Does everyone talk about the fabulous gown?
 Of course not.
 All they can remember is the terrible hair!

 Or imagine a fine painting that’s been placed in a frame from the dollar store.
 Does the painting have the same appeal as it would if it had been framed by a professional?
 Conversely, have you ever taken one of your child’s paintings and had it framed?
 What a difference it makes compared to how it looks when it’s stuck to the fridge with a magnet.